Petroleum industry in Russia

-The petroleum or oil industry in Russia is one of the largest in the world.
-Russia has the largest reserves and was the largest exporter of natural gas.
-It has the sixth largest oil reserves, and is one of the largest producers of oil.
+Russia's petroleum (oil) industry is one of the largest in the world.
+Russia has the largest reserves and was the largest exporter of natural gas in 2017.
+It has the sixth largest oil reserves as of 2020.

 Russia is the main transit country for oil from Kazakhstan.
 Until 2022 Russia was by far the world's largest natural gas exporter.

 Investment

-In 2008, the Russian oil industry claimed to be in need of huge investments.
+In 2008, the Russian oil industry claimed it was in need of huge investments.

-Russia has seen extracting oil and gas from the Arctic region as important, especially for the Liquefied natural gas industry in Russia which was given a major boost from 2017 with investment and tax incentives, mainly to Novatek, however foreign investors pulled out in 2022 following the Russian invasion of Ukraine, with technology and key machinery essential for the operations coming under sanctions.
+Russia has regarded the extraction of oil and gas from the Arctic region as important, particularly for the liquefied natural gas industry in Russia.
+This sector received a major boost from 2017 onwards, driven by investment and tax incentives aimed mainly at Novatek.
+However, foreign investors pulled out in 2022 following the Russian invasion of Ukraine, and technology and key machinery essential for operations came under sanctions.

 Since 2022

 The Russian invasion of Ukraine started with Russia restricting gas supplies to Europe to try to stop assistance going to Ukraine.
 It resulted in the closure of Nord Stream 1, the refusal to activate Nord Stream 2, the closure of the pipeline through Poland and the reduction of gas in the pipeline through Ukraine.
 It did not succeed and gave Gasprom severe economic problems.

 Sanctions were imposed by the USA, the EU and other nations, to forbid or reduce the importation of gas, oil and associated products from Russia, including the introduction of a novel price cap on crude shipped oil, designed to allow Russia to maintain production but limiting the revenue from oil sales.
 From 5 December 2022 the price cap has been set at US$60 per barrel.
 This was followed in 2023 with sanctions and a price cap on Russian oil products, and the EU introduced sanctions on natural gas.

 As part of the sanctions, an embargo of importing ship-borne Russian crude and refined oil was introduced by the EU, G7 countries and Australia beginning in December 2022, with a few exceptions for a limited time period.

 In May 2023 Lukoil completed the sale of its Priolo Gargallo refinery in Sicily, as it was no longer able to import Russian crude oil and the plant was configured to only process the Russian Ural grade oil.
 In October 2023 Bulgaria attempted to force Lukoil to sell its Lukoil Neftohim Burgas refinery.